bigcode-project/astraios/README.md

 2. **Run:** All evaluation scripts are in [evaluation folder](evaluation/).
 Run each script via bash.

-We use `astraios-1b-lora` as an example and use the bash code to run following tasks:
+We use `astraios-1b-lora` as an example and use the bash code to run the following tasks:

 - Clone Detection
 ```bash